-Compared to other major construction materials, the sustainable choice is clear.
+Compared to other major construction materials, the more sustainable choice is clear.

-In particular, wood from sustainably managed forests is a great choice because it stores carbon for the entire lifetime of its use, but also because employing sustainable forest practices increases carbon capture.
+Wood from sustainably managed forests is an excellent choice because it stores carbon for the entire lifetime of its use.
+It also employs sustainable forest practices that increase carbon capture.
 In the areas where we manage woodlands, we practice sustainable forestry management and replant the trees we harvest (and more) to reforest the land.
 These young, growing trees absorb more carbon dioxide than mature trees.
-Planting new saplings matched with other forest management techniques helps to increase the capture of carbon in our forests for us and for future generations.
+Planting new saplings, matched with other forest management techniques, helps to increase the capture of carbon in our forests for us and future generations.

-If you are curious about how wood products stack up against other construction materials, Life cycle assessment (or "LCA”) is a science-based method for evaluating the environmental impacts of products, assemblies and buildings from pre-construction to post-demolition.
+If you're curious about how wood products stack up against other construction materials, check out the Life Cycle Assessment (or "LCA").
+LCA is a science-based method for evaluating the environmental impacts of products, assemblies, and buildings from pre-construction to post-demolition.
 Naturally:wood offers more information about Life Cycle Assessments for construction materials.